VyperGroup/aero/docs/TODO/Roadmap.md

+# Roadmap

+> This file has become unmaintained and out of date

 It is clear that aero is too unstable to be taken seriously at the moment.
 I can't do much with it right now for my own projects.
 Development efforts will start sometime in the summer for aero's new updates. **You aren't promised nor entitled to anything**

 There will be a new update schedule